-Whiplash-Associated Disorders (WAD), which frequently occur in people in motor vehicle accidents, is very similar to mild traumatic brain injuries and concussions.
-WAD patients often have symptoms matching TBIs; as chiropractors, we must be aware of these differences to adequately address and treat these issues.
+Whiplash-Associated Disorders (WAD) is very similar to mild traumatic brain injuries and concussions.
+They frequently occur in people in motor vehicle accidents.
+WAD patients often have symptoms matching TBIs.
+As chiropractors, we must be aware of these differences to adequately address and treat these issues.

-Chiropractors frequently support ailments associated with WADs and TBIs, including sensitivities or pain in the neck and surrounding structural tissue, acute pain throughout the body, and stiffness of the joints.
-The profession has always treated trauma, but we must be aware of all the components that we should be responsible for regarding chiropractic and traumatic brain injury and treating patients.
+Chiropractors frequently support ailments associated with WADs and TBIs.
+This includes sensitivities or pain in the neck and surrounding structural tissue, acute pain throughout the body, and stiffness of the joints.
+The profession has always treated trauma, but we must be aware of all the components that we should be responsible for.

 Visual and vestibular components, as well as inflammatory and centrally mediated responses, often occur from traumatic injuries.
 It is essential to address these structural, neurological, and metabolic aspects, especially as studies have shown that suffering from WAD can lead to an increased risk of TBI, causing potential long-term damage and risks for future injuries.